leochangzliao/leochangzliao.github.io/README.md

 Patents
 ---------
-*   2016.6, A wood measurement system and its relevant methods based on depth sensor, patent Id: 201610455749.4, patent type:     invention.
+*   2016.6, A wood measurement system and its relevant methods based on depth sensor
+    -   patent Id: 201610455749.4, patent type: Invention.
-*   2016.4, A school-bus location system based on Wechat, patent Id: 201620445463.3, patent type: utility.
+*   2016.4, A school-bus location system based on Wechat,
+    -   patent Id: 201620445463.3, patent type: Utility.

 Work Experience
 ---------------
 *   2016.7-2017.7, Assistant engineer of software development, Co.ltd.ChinaNetCenter
-    -   In charge of audio and video development, e.g. decode H264 or H265 Videovia MediaCodec by using hardware in Android           platform, decode video via FFMpeg by using software and de-package FLV, render video and synchronize the audio and           video.
+    -   In charge of audio and video development, e.g. decode H264 or H265 Video via MediaCodec by using hardware in Android           platform, decode video via FFMpeg by using software and de-package FLV, render video and synchronize the audio and           video.
     -   Awarded innovation prize(team prize) of ChinaNetCenter in 2016.

 Papers